 Whether it is Christmas time or some other celebration, just keep an eye on your puppy.
 Telling him “No” will not have much effect on a curious puppy.
 It is up to us as dog owners to practice good puppy safety habits, and supervision is a key factor.

 Another particularly dangerous item is soft rubber.
 The puppy can easily tear off pieces of soft rubber from toys and balls.
 These pieces of rubber can then stick to your puppy’s intestines causing intestinal blockage.

-Your puppy is a fairly uncomplicated creature.
+Your puppy is a fairly uncomplicated, creature so how do they learn?
 He does things because there is something in it for him.
 It may be a treat, it may be a cuddle, or it may even be to avoid punishment, but his main motivation is what he wants.

 This means that you need to let go of the idea that your pup should do things because he loves you.
 But it’s not all bad – you can take advantage of this self-interest to train him.

 If he does something and it results in something pleasant, such as a treat or a cuddle, then he is very likely to repeat that behavior.
 For example, if he is given a piece of hot dog when he sits, he will do it again to try and get more hot dogs.